sageworksstudio/ssgulp/README.md

 ## Development Setup

+### 1. Change your dev URL

-### 1. If you changed the theme folder to a new name, then from within `themes/your-theme-name/src` edit the `gulpfile.js`.
+If you changed the theme folder to a new name, then from within `themes/your-theme-name/src` edit the `gulpfile.js`.
 In the `const paths` change the dev url to your virtual host url.

 ### 2. From within `themes/ssgulp/src` run `npm i && gulp`.